makisgrammenos/alzheimer-stage-classifier/Readme.md

 ```shell script
 $ python predict.py
 ```
-The script will take care of the  prediction process
+The script will load all the photos located in the test folder and will try to predict the Alzheimer stage based on the MRI scan